josephsieh/ELCImagePickerController/README.md

-# ELCImagePickerController
+# ELCImagePickerController with Photos Library and iCloud sync support

-*A clone of the UIImagePickerController using the Assets Library Framework allowing for multiple asset selection.*
+*A clone of the UIImagePickerController using the Photos Library and Assets Library Framework allowing for multiple asset selection.*

 ## Usage